Which place is cheaper, Hilton Head Island or Duck?

 Should I visit Duck or Hilton Head Island?
 This is a common question asked by many travelers.
 By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
 So, let's dive into the details and the data, which all comes from actual travelers.

 Duck is a resort town in Dare County, North Carolina.
 The town is quite small, with a year around population of just 369, but during the peak summer months the tourist crowds can climb to over 20,000.
 Duck is also the northernmost incorporated town in the county, and also the newest town in the Outer Banks, having been incorporated on May 1st, 2002.

 Hilton Head, also called Hilton Head Island, is primarily a resort and beach town off the coast of South Carolina.
 Located on a barrier island, the place is best known for its beaches and golf courses overlooking the Atlantic Ocean.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Duck is $151, while the average daily cost in Hilton Head Island is $195.
+The average daily cost (per person) in Duck is $188, while the average daily cost in Hilton Head Island is $243.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Duck and Hilton Head Island in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Duck and Hilton Head Island in more detail.